Last updated 28/05/2020 at 13:25

 For example, when the city of Wuhan in China and later the whole of Italy were described as going into ‘lockdown’ both countries stopped public transport, closed schools and told people to stay indoors unless they needed to get essential food or medical supplies.

-The announcement made by the Prime Minister and First Minister on 23rd March is being described as a lockdown as additional restrictions have been put on how people go about their day-to-day lives.
+The announcement made by the Prime Minister and First Minister on 23rd March is often described as a lockdown as additional restrictions were put on how people go about their day-to-day lives.
 Our article, What is coronavirus and how does it affect me? has more information.

 Personal protective equipment (PPE)